a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 Famous view helper
 +++++++++++++++++

-This group lists often used view helpers provided by fluid itself.
+This group lists often used view helpers provided by Fluid itself.
 Detailed information about the Fluid view helper you will find in the official `TYPO3 documentation <http://docs.typo3.org/flow/TYPO3FlowDocumentation/stable/TheDefinitiveGuide/PartV/FluidViewHelperReference.html>`_

 * f:count